 Will Cassia taste forbidden fruit?
 Or will her epic romance end in a dark destiny?
 (Goodreads)

 After escaping horrible circumstances, Cassia finds herself in a new town with a new foster mom.
 Almost immediately after arriving at her new home, strange events begin to happen.
 When school starts, she quickly gains the attention of two mysterious young men, Cairo and Thames.
-As the strange events continue to happen and Cassia spends more time with her two new friends, it becomes obvious that they are much more than what they seem.
+As the strange events continue to happen and Cassia spends more time with her two new friends, it becomes obvious that they are much more than they seem.

 Torrent seems to be heavily influenced by both Twilight and Fallen.
 In most cases, I would find this annoying, but Megan Linski did such a great job that it comes off as a much better story than the possible inspiration.
-It is very dramatic and cheesy at times (in a good way), but I found it hard to put this one down and read it one sitting.
+It is very dramatic and cheesy at times (in a good way), but I found it hard to put this one down and read it in one sitting.

 Overall, this took everything I loved about Twilight and created a new, yet familiar, world that I look forward to returning to very soon.

-Rating: 4/5
+Rating: ★★★★☆ 4/5

 After losing his mother, a young boy is sent to a foster home with other orphans his age where he begins to learn the meaning of trust and true love.
 (IMDB)

-This film led to quite a few tears, both happy and sad.
-In this adaptation of Autobiographie d'une Courgette by Gilles Paris, we are introduced to nine-year-old Icare, who prefers to be called Zucchini.
-After a heartbreaking accident at his home, Zucchini's alcoholic mother falls down a stairway and dies.
-At the police station, he quickly bonds with Raymond, a police officer.
-Raymond takes him to a foster home where he meets several other kids in similar positions.
 Simon is the self-elected leader who tends to bully the others but has good intentions in the end.
 Alice is a shy, quirky girl with a very dark background and Bea is at the home because her mother was deported.
 Georgie and Ahmed are very much Simon's minions.
 It is insinuated that Georgie may be suffering from Munchausen syndrome due to his mother's extreme case of OCD.
 The home is run by Miss Paterson with the help of Miss Rosy and Mr. Paul (whose romance is great entertainment to the kids).
 Finally, we have Camille, a strong and empathetic girl with a big heart that seems to be a direct result of the tragedy she witnessed.
 Zucchini falls for her at first sight and they quickly become very close.
-As more events unfold and they are almost torn apart, the gang learns the important lesson that family is not just about blood.

 This film treated its child characters with respect and portrayed them as both intelligent and inquisitive which led to them being extremely realistic.
 While the story is focused mainly on Zucchini and Camille, each character stands on their own and could have easily taken the lead.
 I watched the English dub and it was very good, although I do wish that I had time to watch the original French version with subtitles.
 The stop-motion animation was wonderful and I loved how bright it was.
 If you decide to give this film a chance (which you definitely should), then I would also recommend watching the making of bonus feature.

-Rating: 9/10
+Rating: ★★★★★★★★★☆ 9/10

-Rating: 9/10
+Rating: ★★★★★★★★★☆ 9/10

 Fried green tomatoes is a dish that we have grown up eating and I believe that most families in the south have their own version of it.
 After Fannie Flagg’s book, Fried Green Tomatoes at the Whistle Stop Cafe, was adapted into a film in 1991, there was a surge in popularity of not only this recipe but several other southern classics.
 Therefore, when thinking of recipes to do for “From the Book to the Plate”, this was one of the first that I thought of.